-This is the sixth alcohol purchase study to determine how easy it is to purchase alcohol without providing legitimate identification.
-163 establishments throughout Mecklenburg County were randomly selected from the list of locations permitted to sell alcohol for off premise consumption, excluding ABC stores.
-Purchase attempts were made between October 19 and December 14, 2009, at 152 locations
+This report includes findings from the sixth alcohol purchase study to determine how easy it is to purchase alcohol without providing legitimate identification in fall 2009 and previous studies, including one funded by the University of North Carolina-Charlotte in the University City area.
+The Fall, 2009 study was a random sample of 163 establishments throughout Mecklenburg County permitted to sell alcohol for off premise consumption, excluding ABC stores.
+Purchase attempts were made between October 19 and December 14, 2009, at 152 locations[†]